SarahBass/Retro-Virtual-Pet-Versa-2/README.md

 # Retro-Virtual-Pet-Versa-2
 Versa 2 Model of a Pixel Pet

-To publish to Versa 2, Versa, and Versa Lite some settings must be changed to work with SDK 4.3
+To publish to Versa 2, Versa, and Versa Lite some settings were changed to work with SDK 4.3

-Important Tidbit: The older 4.3 SDK uses .gui instead of .view and .defs.
+The older 4.3 SDK uses .gui instead of .view and .defs.
 You can find an old copy of the Fitbit 2019 4.3 SDK on the [Internet Archive](https://web.archive.org/web/20191102093406/https://dev.fitbit.com/build/guides/user-interface/svg-components/buttons/#button-with-icon).

 Stats heavy watch, filled with cute interactions, daily changing pictures, and fun surprises.